 CHR2024 Programme

 Programme for the pre-conference workshops on Tuesday, 3rd December 2024, and the main conference days on Wednesday, Thursday, and Friday, 4th-6th December 2024.
+See all accepted papers.

 Note: Changes may occur in the programme.
 Please check regularly for the latest information.